 fools completely out of touch.

-the more archaic and traditional peoples on the margins
+of Martian life, the more archaic and traditional peoples on the margins

 of the Martian mainstream.
-Basically, she's just writing a different class
+Basically, she's just writing a

-world are a more dour, more hard-bitten, more tradition bound
+of Brackett's world are a more dour, more hard-bitten, more tradition bound

 and in many ways more primitive or less technologically or socially sophisticated

 people than those of Barsoom.
 Their culture seems narrower,

 and the people more intrinsically hostile and suspicious.
-Perhaps they really
+Perhaps

-explain the process by which Barsoomian culture shifts subtly
+that we can explain the process by which Barsoomian culture shifts subtly